How to Sanitize Cloth Diapers using Chlorine Bleach

 - Bleach also starts to break down over time and becomes less effective.
 You can store it for about a year at room temp before that begins to happen.
 If the bottle is older than a year, purchase a new one.
 If you are unsure how old the bottle is, locate the production code.
 It is often stamped on the neck of the bottle.
-You can then use this article to decode the made on date.
+You can then use this article to decode the made-on date.

-Wear gloves if soaking or rinsing in a tub, sink or bucket.
+Wear gloves if soaking or rinsing in a tub, sink, or bucket.
 Make sure all items are fully submerged in bleach water.
 Agitate the diapers around gently before soaking to make sure everything is wet and mixed in properly.

 - I recommend using warm or hot water (although cold will work.)
 You may have read that bleach disinfection must only be done in cold water.
 That is not the case as it will work in any water temp.
 Click here for further documentation on this.
 Dilute your bleach in the water FIRST before adding your cloth diapers.
-Be careful to not splash the bleach.
+Be careful not to splash the bleach.
 Use the bleach tray on the machine if it has one.

 - Soak for 15 minutes.
 Longer soak times are unnecessary and can cause premature wear to your diapers.

-- Rinse diapers until bleach odor is gone.
-You can do this with hot rinses in the washing machine or in your tub under the facet.
+- Rinse diapers until the bleach odor is gone.
+You can do this with hot rinses in the washing machine or your tub under the facet.
 You may have to rinse a few times to get the odor completely out.